AstraKode/BlockchainEdu/README.md

 * [BTCScan](https://btcscan.org/)

 >[!Warning]
->SOL and BTC not EVM compatible and require dedicated and seperate apps and smartcontract development.
+>SOL and BTC are not EVM compatible and require dedicated and seperate apps and smartcontract development.

 >[!Tip]
 >Its useful to think of Different blockchains as seperate unconnected "islands".
 Some have bridges to other islands and others do not.